-Tim took 265 portraits in 2008, and has increased that number exponentially each year.
+He took 265 portraits in 2008, and has increased that number exponentially each year.
 On Canada Day 2011 alone, he snapped 2,700 portraits.
 To date, he’s got more than 13,000 portraits on file, making his collection “the largest portrait created on the Canadian people.
 We’ve never had anything done on Canada that’s this massive, this comprehensive, that’s from all angles and from all over the country… Canada has evolved into this amazing multicultural tapestry of life and culture from around the globe.
 What better way to celebrate that, to celebrate who we are, than to plug all the people who live here into the flag.”

 Finding the first strands

 In talking with Tim, it’s clear he’s fueled by an intense passion for his project.
 But his devotion goes deeper than that.
-Raised in a military family, Tim grew up travelling the country and was instilled from birth with a strong sense of duty.
+Raised in a military family, he grew up travelling the country and was instilled from birth with a strong sense of duty.
 He’s also been an avid shutterbug from the tender age of four and always dreamed of trekking across Canada to photograph its people.

 These are the pieces of his life’s puzzle that make him believe, in his soul, that he was destined to create Canadian Mosaic.
-As he sees it, “My life duty is to create visuals that define our cultural identity here in Canada, to be unbiased, and to create something that is magical—that serves the imagination, that makes people consider who they are, who we are collectively.”
+As he sees it: “My life duty is to create visuals that define our cultural identity here in Canada, to be unbiased, and to create something that is magical—that serves the imagination, that makes people consider who they are, who we are collectively.”

-Tim’s purpose became a lot clearer when he decided to veer away from his lucrative commercial photography career in Calgary, Alberta and focus instead on the Canadian landscape.
-A graduate of Alberta College of Art + Design (ACAD), Tim was an award-winning photographer with a strong client base.
+His purpose became a lot clearer when he decided to veer away from his lucrative commercial photography career in Calgary, Alberta and focus instead on the Canadian landscape.
+A graduate of Alberta College of Art + Design (ACAD), he was an award-winning photographer with a strong client base.
 But in 1998, he turned down a big corporate job in favour of capturing “the rapid demise of the country grain elevator.”
 The decision represented a significant pay cut, but it afforded him the opportunity to spend four years putting together “massive documentation on the elevators coming down and on the impact it had on local communities.”
 His work resulted in Echoes from the Dust: The Disappearing Prairie Grain Elevator, a national travelling exhibit with Calgary’s Glenbow Museum.